slimndap/wp-theatre/readme.txt

 	* You can now create event calendars with custom filters (0.15.16).
 	* Added the 'end_after' filter to production lists.
 	* You can now add extra filter controls to the events admin screen using the `restrict_manage_productions` and `manage_productions_extra_tablenav` filters (0.15.17).
+	* Added the `wpt/importer/init/args` filter to alter the default behaviour of an importer (0.15.19).

 * Bugfix
     * The translation setting for the header above events on the productions page was also being used in other places (eg. the admin menu) (0.15.2).
 Thank you [Bob Morris](https://wordpress.org/support/profile/bob-morris)!